Antisemitism in Japan: World War II

+On 8 February 1943, the Japanese occupiers created what they described as the designated area (the Shanghai ghetto) in Hongkew where they re-located and segregated the Jewish refugees whom Nazi Germany had stripped of citizenship.
+Jews in the Japanese-run ghetto could not leave without a pass and experienced extreme poverty.
+The Shanghai ghetto lasted until the Japanese surrendered in 1945.

-In 1941 SS-Colonel Josef Meisinger tried to influence the Japanese to exterminate approximately 18,000–20,000 Jews who had escaped from Austria and Germany and who were living in Japanese-occupied Shanghai.
+During the Holocaust, since Shanghai was one of the few places in the world that did not need require a visa or travel documents.
+In 1941, Japanese forces began systematically taking control of the areas of Shanghai which they had not previously occupied.
+In November of that year, Nazi Germany stripped Jews abroad of their citizenship, resulting in Jews abroad becoming stateless refugees.
+SS-Colonel Josef Meisinger tried to influence the Japanese to exterminate approximately 18,000–20,000 stateless Jews who had escaped from Austria and Germany and who were living in Japanese-occupied Shanghai.
 His proposals included the creation of a concentration camp on Chongming Island in the delta of the Yangtze, or starvation on freighters off the coast of China.
-The Japanese admiral responsible for overseeing Shanghai would not yield to pressure from Meisinger; however, the Japanese built a ghetto in the neighborhood of Hongkew which had already been planned by Tokyo in 1939: a slum with about twice the population density of Manhattan.
+The Japanese built a ghetto in the neighborhood of Hongkew.
 The ghetto was strictly isolated by Japanese soldiers under the command of the Japanese official Kano Ghoya, and Jews could only leave it with special permission.
+Japanese authorities censored Jewish cultural activities.
+The Jews forced to live in the ghetto experienced extreme poverty.
 Some 2,000 of them died in the Shanghai Ghetto during the wartime period.

 However, Japan refused to adopt an official policy against the Jews.
 On 31 December 1940, Japanese foreign minister Yōsuke Matsuoka told a group of Jewish businessmen: "Nowhere have I promised that we would carry out Hitler's anti-Semitic policies in Japan.
 This is not simply my personal opinion, it is the opinion of Japan."
 Nonetheless, until 1945 the Holocaust was systematically concealed by the leadership in Tokyo.

 Brian Victoria also states that Haku'un Yasutani "was one of the few Zen masters to integrate virulent antisemitism into his pro-war stance."
 He quotes Yasutani's 1943 Dōgen Zenji to Shūshōgi:

 We must be aware of the existence of the demonic teachings of the Jews who assert things like [the existence of] equality in the phenomenal world, thereby distorting public order in our nation's society and destroying [governmental] control.
 Not only this, these demonic conspirators hold the deep-seated delusion and blind belief that ... they alone have been chosen by God and are [therefore] an exceptionally superior people.
 The result of all this is a treacherous design to usurp [control of] and dominate the entire world, thus provoking the great upheavals of today.

 Although Yasutani was well known to have been a friend and mentor of the Nazi propagandist Karlfried Graf Dürckheim, Victoria feels that Japanese antisemitism evolved independently from the "heart of the 'home-grown' reactionary social role that institutional Buddhism played in Japanese society following the Meiji Period."